drsezzer/drsezzer.github.io/my_thoughts_coding_assistants.md

 *Cursor: Human-Based, Test-Driven Development!*

 My next experience, however, changed my thinking.
-Using Cursor, an environment based on VSCode, I tried again with the Pac-Man task.
+Using Cursor [The AI Code Editor](https://www.cursor.com/), an environment based on VSCode, I tried again with the Pac-Man task.
 However, this time, instead of jumping in and writing it all, Cursor’s AI assistant encouraged me to adopt an incremental, step-by-step approach; the first step was to display Pacman and have him be controlled with the cursor keys.
 This system doesn’t try to run the code itself, instead it leaves running and evaluation to the user.

 What emerged was a collaborative dynamic which I'd describe as "human-based test-driven development."
 Each incremental piece of functionality; walls, ghosts, and interactions, was implemented by the AI, but tested and validated by me.
 Together we added the walls, pips, pills, the tunnel, the ghost hut and then one ghost at a time, with their specific pathfinding algorithms.
 The agent even suggested (asked) if Pinky's pathfinding algorithm should include the original [bug](http://donhodges.com/pacman_pinky_explanation.htm), where the location she targets is off by 4!
 Within a few hours we had a working version of Pacman, scores and all.